maynull/droptable/README.md

 # DropTable

-A loot drop table implementation in NodeJS.
+A loot/drop table implementation in NodeJS.

-Drop Table is used to create & loot from LootTables which includes items, other loot tables using their weights.
+Create & loot from droptables which can include items, or other droptables using their weights.
 Weights are arbitrary, not percentages, and don't need to add up to 100.
-There's a good overview of loot tables on
+There's a good overview of drop tables on
 [Lost Garden](http://www.lostgarden.com/2014/12/loot-drop-tables.html).

 ```javascript